 Occupational Therapy (OT) – the use of treatments to develop or maintain the daily living and work skills of people with a physical, mental or developmental condition.

 Outcomes – The benefit or difference that a particular bit of help makes to a child or young person.
+It is measured by psychometric and physical measurements and tests as well as self-reported subjective experience.

 Personal budget – An amount of money which can be used to buy support described in an EHC plan.
 A young person or their family can have a say in how the budget is used.
+There are some personal budgets applied to healthcare as well as education.

 Personality disorder – Personality disorders are a range of conditions that affect a person’s thoughts, emotions and behaviour.
 Most people with personality disorders find it difficult to deal with other people.